anxhukumar/stdlib-tutorial/README.md

 ## Technologies Used
--TypeScript
+- TypeScript
--React
+- React
--Tailwind CSS
+- Tailwind CSS
--Shiki for code examples
+- Shiki for code examples

 ## Acknowledgments
 - Inspired by the official stdlib documentation